EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 **[Mikkonis - Minolta XE Archive](https://web.archive.org/web/20040610141130/http://www.geocities.com/mikkonis/xemain.html)**

 Mikkonis provided an excellent rundown of one of the more underrated series of Minolta - the XE.
 No website since has come near to the attention paid by Mikkonis to the XE.
 Unfortunately like most other nice resources formerly on GeoCities, the site went down when the host closed.
-This is archive of the original site.
+This is an archive of the original site.

 ***

 **[High 5 Cameras - The 'X' Factor (X-7/5/300)](https://high5cameras.com/all-articles/camera-reviews/minolta-x-series-x-700-x-500-x-300-review/)**

 Mel does an in-depth review of the final manual focus SLR series by Minolta, the popular X-hundred series.
-The review covers everything, from why not all X-700's suffer from capacitor problems, the 'secret features' of the X-500, and why you should discount the X-300 as your first, second, or even Nth Minolta camera!
+The review covers everything, from why not all X-700's suffer from capacitor problems, the 'secret features' of the X-500, and in their opinion why you should discount the X-300 as your first, second, or even Nth Minolta camera!

 ***